 There is a lot of anxiety in the world right now, wondering exactly what the next 4 years will hold for the U.S., and the rest of the world in turn.

 We know that no matter how this next term shapes up, we need to take steps to look after our minds, bodies, and souls - and each other.
 These last few months have been increasingly stressful - so this week may have been the final straw that sends you into panic mode.
 Know that you’re not alone.

-If you’re feeling stressed and overwhelmed you may reach for certain foods to make you feel better.
-This is not a problem, so long as the foods, you’re eating are actually helping you manage your stress and not making the situation worse.
+At Food Matters, we firmly believe you can take back your mental and physical health with good food and lifestyle habits.
+So if you’re feeling stressed, anxious, or overwhelmed you may reach for certain foods to make you feel better.
+This is not a problem, so long as the foods that you’re eating are actually helping you manage your stress and not making the situation worse.

-These top foods are proven to help boost your feel-good hormones, lower your blood pressure and reduce cortisol levels, which will help you balance your moods and feel calmer.
+Discover 9 foods proven to help boost your feel-good hormones, lower your blood pressure, and reduce cortisol levels, which will help you balance your moods and feel calmer.

 Why it works: When we’re stressed, our body releases a chemical called cortisol.
 Capsicum reduces the amount of cortisol in the bloodstream which helps to manage stress, plus it contains vitamin C that boosts immunity.